IntensiCode/flutternoid/README.md

 - [X] proper reset for new level: player, ball, etc GameObject after all?
 - [X] resume vs new game
 - [X] scoreboard
+- [X] shader for tiled background? or render into an image once?
 - [X] shortcuts only when "active"
 - [X] show rank after RANKED #<x>
 - [X] show status